baconjs/bacon.js/README.md

 `f(propertyValue, streamValue)`

 `property.distinctUntilChanged()` drops consecutive equal values.
-So, from [1, 2, 2, 1] you'd get [1, 2, 1]
+So, from [1, 2, 2, 1] you'd get [1, 2, 1].
+Uses === operator for equality
+checking.

 `property.changes()` returns an EventStream of property value changes.
-Returns exactly same events as the property itself, except any Initial events.
+Returns exactly the same events as the property itself, except any Initial events.

 Combining multiple streams and properties